KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/ws2-grouping-selectors/2hover-color.md

     {% hint sty="info" %}
 Learn more about styling lists using [MDN list styling reference](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Styling_lists).
     {% endhint %}
-1. Repeat adding the hover color and removing the bullets from the `footer` tag.
+1. Repeat the steps in the section by adding the hover color and removing the bullets in the `footer`.
 Be sure to put these styles towards the bottom of the page with your footer background color.